spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 # Documentation structure

 ## Development Use-Cases
-Understanding the development scenarios in which our framework can be utilized is crucial for maximizing its potential.
+Understanding the development scenarios in which Spryker Commerce Operating System (SCOS) can be utilized is crucial for maximizing its potential.
 We have outlined specific behaviors and guidelines tailored to different use-cases:

 - Project Development: If you are developing a project, you will need to adhere to specific project development rules to ensure smooth integration.
 - Boilerplate and Accelerator Contribution: Contributing to boilerplates or accelerators requires additional considerations.
 We provide guidelines specific to this use-case to streamline your contributions.
 - Module Contribution: For those contributing to modules, there are specialized rules to follow within the module folders.
-This ensures consistency and compatibility across the framework.
+This ensures consistency and compatibility across SCOS.

 ## Directive Classification
 Throughout this documentation, you will encounter two types of directives:
-- Convention: These are mandatory requirements that contributors must adhere to in order to enable specific framework features or ensure proper application responses.
+- Convention: These are mandatory requirements that contributors must adhere to in order to enable specific SCOS features or ensure proper application responses.
 - Guideline: While not mandatory, following these guidelines is highly recommended.
 Doing so promotes long-term code maintainability and facilitates smoother development processes.

 # Applications